Generalized Bayesian Additive Regression Trees: Theory and Software

 We formulate a Generalized BART (G-BART) model that extends the existing theoretical developments in several directions.
 Firstly while existing results focus on Gaussian response variables, we allow the response to come from an exponential family distribution.
-Hence G-BART can be regarded as semiparametric extensions of the widely popular `Generalized Linear Models' (GLM) \citep{nelder1972generalized}.
+Hence G-BART can be regarded as nonparametric extensions of the widely popular `Generalized Linear Models' (GLM) \citep{nelder1972generalized}.
 Many prominent Bayesian CART and BART models used in practice \citep{denison1998bayesian, chipman2010bart, murray2017log}, including the traditional BART model \citep{chipman2010bart}, can be viewed as a special case of this generalized extension.
 Therefore theoretical properties of these conventional adaptations of BART can be studied as direct corollaries of analogous properties for the G-BART model.
 Recently, \cite{linero2025generalized} proposed a generalized BART framework for exponential family responses via reversible jump MCMC.
 While that work focuses on computational methodology, the present paper provides the theoretical foundation for such models by establishing posterior concentration rates.

 Secondly, existing results \citep{rockova2020posterior, rockova2019theory, linero2017bayesian} build upon the assumption that the underlying regression function is H\"{o}lder continuous.
 However given the efficacy of BART models in a multitude of prediction problems with varying degrees of complexity, the assumption of H\"{o}lder continuity seems too restrictive.
-In this paper we demonstrate that similar posterior optimality results can be obtained for non-smooth functions as well, such as step functions and monotone functions in the exponential family setting, thus extending the theoretical findings on BART beyond the assumption of H\"older continuity.
+In this paper we demonstrate that similar posterior optimality results can be obtained for non-smooth functions such as step functions and monotone functions in the exponential family setting, thus extending the theoretical findings on BART beyond the assumption of H\"older continuity.